 Level 3 qualification in BSL (or have Level 3 equivalent BSL skills)

-Pass the interview and aptitude test
+Pass the interview and aptitude test (external candidates only)

 You must also have a good level of literacy to be able to read and understand the course materials.